Get E-Book

 src/main.js can call loadConfig(process.env) immediately because Node already populated the environment before entrypoint evaluation.

-Libraries should stay out of env-file loading unless their job is configuration.
+Libraries should usually stay out of env-file loading unless their job is configuration.
 A database package that reads process.env.DATABASE_URL during import has chosen a global source before the application can validate it.
 Passing config into a factory keeps ownership with the application.

 const db = createDatabaseClient({